Temporary short stay

 The Schengen area, in which there are no de facto internal border controls, acts as a kind of connected "visa area".
 Passport checks usually take place only on entry into and exit from the Schengen area and selectively within the Schengen area.

 Please note: The Schengen area is not the same as the EU!
-The area includes the non-EU countries of Switzerland, Norway, Iceland, and Liechtenstein and also Gibraltar as of 2021, but not the EU countries of the Republic of Ireland and Cyprus.
+The area includes the non-EU countries of Switzerland, Norway, Iceland, and Liechtenstein, but not the EU countries of the Republic of Ireland and Cyprus.

 A short stay in the Schengen area is limited to a maximum of 90 days within a 180-day period.
 All days of a stay, including the days of entry and exit